-There’s a community of 38,000,000,000,000 (that’s 38 trillion) microorganisms, mostly bacteria, living in and on your body.
-The majority of them reside in your gastrointestinal tract, but many others live in diverse places like your mouth, your skin, and your armpits.
-They represent 50% of you by cell count.
-Collectively, the genes harbored in these trillions of microbial cells constitute your microbiome.
+You are home to a community of trillions of microorganisms, including 38,000,000,000,000 (that’s 38 trillion) bacteria, living in and on your body.
+The bacteria alone represent 50% of you by cell count.
+Collectively, these microorganisms comprise your microbiota, and these trillions of microbial cells and all of their components and surroundings constitute your microbiome.
+The majority of these microbes reside in your gastrointestinal tract, but many others live in diverse places like your mouth, your skin, and your armpits, etc., each with their own unique microbiome.

 But aren’t bacteria bad?

 That’s the misconception of the century.
 Of the trillions of bacterial species that exist, we now know less than 100 pose a pathogenic threat to humans.
 Most are harmless (commensal).
 Many are beneficial (mutualistic).
-The ones that live in and on us are absolutely essential.
+Many of the ones that live in and on you are absolutely essential.

 You probably remember from sixth grade biology that you inherit your genes from your parents.
-But did you know that your mother passes you your microbiome too?
+But did you know that your mother passes you a portion of your microbiome too?
 The process of receiving these foundational microbes is called seeding.

-It’s generally regarded to start at birth (though new research is starting to propose that microbial transmission could occur in the womb via the placenta), through the vaginal canal, skin-to-skin contact, and breastfeeding.
-Eventually, the surrounding environment—other moms, dads, siblings, dogs, the ground, nature—continues to contribute to this microbial biodiversity.
+Seeding is generally regarded to start at birth (though new research is starting to propose that microbial transmission could potentially occur in the womb via the placenta), through the vaginal canal, skin-to-skin contact, and breastfeeding.
+Eventually, the surrounding environment—other moms, dads, siblings, dogs, the ground outside and floors inside, nature—continues to contribute to this microbial biodiversity.

 These first microbes colonize your gastrointestinal system and form the foundation of your immune system, serving as the instructors of what’s dangerous and what’s not.
 By the first few years of life, they stabilize into what is called the steady-state microbiome, resembling more or less what you have today.